isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 3. I intend to arrive in Singapore on a designated VTL (Air) flight and have an acceptable proof of vaccination, but I have travel history to or will transit via a non-VTL (Air) or non-Category I country/region prior to that flight.
 Will I be eligible for the VTL?

 No, you will not be eligible for the VTL.
-Return to the Travelling to Singapore page to find alternative SafeTravel Lanes.
+Return to the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page to find alternative SafeTravel Lanes.

 ---